 - 1. What does Garrett Hardin mean by "the tragedy of the commons"?
 What are the examples he provides of this tragedy? - 2.
 According to Hardin, what is necessary in order to avoid tragedy and ruin of the commons? - 3.
-What does any of this have to do with the behavior of businesses?
+What might Hardin's positions and arguments have to do with the behavior of businesses?
 (Hint: You might look at the examples from question 1 above.)